verrazzano/docs/content/en/docs/samples/multicluster/hello-helidon/_index.md

 </div>
 {{< /clipboard >}}

-   **NOTE:** If you are returning the application to the managed cluster, then instead, wait for the application to be ready on the managed cluster.
+   **NOTE**: If you are returning the application to the managed cluster, then instead, wait for the application to be ready on the managed cluster.
 {{< clipboard >}}
 <div class="highlight">